Incarceronn/Cocoon-Technology/README.md

 python ./LLAMA_API/llama_api.py
 ```

-If you don't have an ngrok account, you will need to sign up at this link: https://ngrok.com/
+#If you don't have an ngrok account, you will need to sign up at this link: https://ngrok.com/
-#use ngrok to expose api to the web
+use ngrok to expose api to the web
-ngrok http 7711 ...
+ngrok http 7777 --domain={insert_fixed_domain}

 To test if your api is working, run the following command:
 ```